Morning Hockey Academy South – Grades 5 – 9

 Student athletes must each have a second set of equipment they store at Southland Leisure Centre in a heated secure storage room.
 Equipment such as skates, helmet and gloves, the student athletes will usually transport back and forth in a sport bag.
 Few, if any, student athletes use 2 pair of skates and we don’t recommend it due to the cost and unique rocker on each pair of skate blades.

 Student athletes will bring their skates (helmet and gloves) from home to Southland Leisure Centre, access their equipment from the Southland Leisure Centre storage room, get dressed and train.
 After the ice session, they will place their equipment back in the Southland Leisure Centre storage room and take their skates (helmet and gloves) back to school to store at the school in order to take their equipment home at the end of the day.
 If you are a goaltender, please let us know and we will explain how the equipment is handled.

 How do we receive feedback on our student athlete’s progress in the National Sport Academy?

 National Sport Academy Hockey coaches are available to meet throughout the year when they are not leading training sessions with student athletes.
 In addition, there will be times throughout the year when we have scheduled individual coach / parent meetings that we hope you will attend.
 We know these dates and times won’t work for everyone so, we can’t stress enough that we can meet at any time the coaches are not working with student athletes.

 Who do I contact for more information about the National Sport Academy?

-There are many components to National Sport Academy Hockey and a conversation over the telephone or a meeting in person may be helpful.
-As we are with student athletes throughout the day, please send an email to Roger Wolfe or Jamie Armitage with your contact information and any relevant information and we will contact you.
+There are many components to National Sport Academy Hockey and a conversation over the telephone or a meeting in person will be helpful.
+As we are with student athletes throughout the day, please send an email to Jamie Armitage with your contact information, including the name of the student athlete, their current grade and any relevant information and Jamie will contact you.